-Trying to understand which charges are essential and which are just being added on to get more money for the card machine provider.
+Trying to understand which charges are essential, and which are just being added on to get more money for the card machine provider is important.

 Even if you’ve already got a card machine, how can you be sure that you’re getting the best deal.
 And how are your charges even worked out?

 In this guide we’ll give you a quick introduction to the types of card machine charges you’re most likely to come across as a card machine user and how they work.

 A transaction fee is a set amount of money you pay for any payment taken over a card machine.
 They cover the costs of processing your transaction.

 But they can vary greatly depending on the card machine provider you choose.

 If you choose a provider like Handepay, you can benefit from a lower transaction fee because we’re able to negotiate rates on behalf of our customers so you know you’re getting the best deal.